 Provincial and regional restrictions

-Some provincial restrictions remain in place to help stop the spread of COVID-19.
+Provincial restrictions are in place to help stop the spread of COVID-19.
 The restrictions are made by the Provincial Health Officer (PHO) under the Public Health Act.
-Regional restrictions may be in place for health authorities with lower vaccination rates.

 On this page: